dimfeld/website/posts/state_machine_actions.md

 - Synchronous actions when exiting a state
 - Asynchronous actions that happen as part of a state

-Synchronous actions are any "plain" Javascript code that modifies some of the output variables in the module (e.g. `currentCampaign` in the examples above), while asynchronous actions would be anything involving Promises, callbacks, setTimeout, etc.
+Synchronous actions are any "plain" Javascript code that modifies some of the variables related to the state machine (e.g. `currentCampaign` in the examples above), while asynchronous actions would be anything involving Promises, callbacks, setTimeout, etc.

 Here we've limited asynchronous actions to running inside states.
 It's possible for transitions to trigger asynchronous actions, of course, but that causes some complications, such as leaving the state machine in between states while the transition runs, and having to deal specially with errors.
 So we'll only officially support asynchronous actions on states themselves.